Ayurveda

 Maharishi Sushruta was a physician in ancient INDIA known today as the “Father of Plastic Surgery” for inventing and developing surgical procedures.

-The word Ayurveda comes from Sanskrit:
+The word Ayurveda comes from the ancient Sanskrit language:

 Ayur = Life

-Veda = Knowledge
+Veda = Knowledge or Wisdom

-The Five Elements in Ayurveda
+The Five Elements of Ayurveda

 Ether (Space) — आकाश